Whittier Time Bank

 This year we are hard at work building the Make Space: Whittier Free Store and Artisan Work Lab.
 Slated to open in Summer 2015, the Whittier Free Store - like a consignment shop, but the items are free - will accept donations of unused items in good condition and offer those items to the general public.

-The Artisan Work Lab (opening in 2016) will work in tandem with the Free Store.
+The Artisan Work Lab will work in tandem with the Free Store.
 Local artists will have access to the Free Store’s diverted waste stream materials to make fine art as well as traditional and folk art.

 Our programs stem from the Neighborhood Work Exchange (join here), a group of volunteers who earn service credits (time dollars) for providing professional or neighborly services to other members.
 Time dollars can also be traded for education in our hands-on skill-building workshops, now offered in collaboration with Trade School L.A.
 Workshops have included fruit tree grafting, beekeeping, biodiesel, etc. Neighborhood Work Exchange members have also leveraged time dollars to organize backyard farms, fruit picks, a Free Café, and more.